Zimbra/elastic-stack/README.md

   }
 ```

-If you read the `grok` syntax you will see it is a form of a regular expression.
+If you review the `grok` syntax you will see it is a form of a regular expression.
 If a line of log data matches the regular expression, the parsed fields will be stored in Elastic Search.
 It is useful to add a recognizable string so that you can find the logs easily.
 In this case by searching for `zimbra-simple-stat`.
 It will also help Elastic Search with Indexing.

 A field `zimbra_simplestat_cpu` is defined and the log value will be stored as a floating point number if there is a match: